Zkvers/substrate-zk/zk-tutorials/ZKSNARKS.md

 At this point, we have learned how to transform a simple computational problem into a representation form of a circuit with gates.
 The next step is to understand the key aspects of R1CS. we convert gates into something called a rank-1 constraint system (R1CS).

-An R1CS is a sequence of groups of three vectors $(a, b, c)$, and the solution to an R1CS is a vector $s$, where $s$ must satisfy the equation $s . a * s . b - s . c = 0$, where . represents the dot product - in simpler terms, if we "zip together" $a$ and $s$, multiplying the two values in the same positions, and then take the sum of these products, then do the same to $b$ and $s$ and then $c$ and $s$, then the third result equals the product of the first two results.
+An R1CS is a sequence of groups of three vectors $(a, b, c)$, and the solution to an R1CS is a vector $s$, where $s$ must satisfy the equation $s·a * s·b - s·c = 0$, where · represents the dot product - in simpler terms, if we "zip together" $a$ and $s$, multiplying the two values in the same positions, and then take the sum of these products, then do the same to $b$ and $s$ and then $c$ and $s$, then the third result equals the product of the first two results.

 For example, this is a satisfied R1CS for the gate `sym_1 = x * x`:
 ![constraint01](./img/constraint01.jpg)